PeerRTC/PeerRTC/README.md

 PeerRTC is packed with easy to call api for sending raw text, sending raw files, audio streaming, video streaming, connecting to peers via unique id and more.

 ## ❗ Note
-* Add credits and attribution to this [repository](https://github.com/ShimShim27/PeerRTC) when using the [module](https://github.com/ShimShim27/PeerRTC/blob/master/peer.js) since we are allowing free use.
+* Add credits and attribution to this [repository](https://github.com/ShimShim27/PeerRTC) when using the [module](https://github.com/ShimShim27/PeerRTC/blob/master/peer.js).
 * This module is still in beta phase and can be unstable.
 * Source code contributions and bug reports are welcome.